Tsatsch/base-auth/README.md

 - **Maximum Privacy**: No raw secrets on blockchain, all encryption client-side
 - **Import/Export**: Migrate from Google Authenticator and other apps
 - **QR Code Support**: Scan and generate QR codes for easy setup

+## Frontend Independence: Accessing TOTP Codes When Frontend is Down

+Base Auth ensures your TOTP codes remain accessible and secure even when the frontend application is unavailable through a decentralized architecture that eliminates single points of failure.
+Your encrypted 2FA secrets are stored on IPFS (InterPlanetary File System) with immutable blockchain references, making them accessible through multiple pathways without depending on any centralized server or frontend application.

+**How It Works When Frontend is Down:**

+1. **Blockchain-Based Access**: Your wallet address serves as the key to retrieve your IPFS Content Identifier (CID) directly from the Base blockchain smart contract.
+The smart contract stores only the IPFS CID - no sensitive data is ever stored on-chain.

+2. **IPFS Decentralized Storage**: Your encrypted TOTP secrets are stored on IPFS, a distributed file system that operates independently of any single server.
+IPFS ensures data availability through multiple nodes across the network.

+3. **Signature-Based Decryption**: Your wallet signature (not your private key) is used to derive the encryption key for your TOTP secrets.
+This means you can decrypt your data using any compatible wallet that can sign the same message.

+4. **Manual Recovery Process**: If the frontend is unavailable, you can still access your TOTP codes by:
+   - Connecting your wallet to any Base-compatible interface
+   - Calling the smart contract's `getUserCID()` function to retrieve your IPFS CID
+   - Fetching your encrypted bundle directly from IPFS using the CID
+   - Signing the vault access message with your wallet to derive the decryption key
+   - Decrypting your TOTP secrets using the signature-derived key
+   - Generating TOTP codes using standard TOTP algorithms

+This architecture ensures that your TOTP codes remain accessible through the decentralized IPFS network and blockchain infrastructure, providing true ownership and control over your 2FA data regardless of frontend availability.

 ## Complete Data Flow & Architecture